IACS-CS/systems-project-disease-modeling-c-s/src/sims/ai-prompt.md

 ---
 🚀 **AI Prompt for Help:**

+anding!

-I am creating an agent-based systems model in JavaScript with a React front-end.
+---I am creating an agent-based systems model in JavaScript with a React front-end.
 My model calls `updatePopulation` once per round of my disease simulation.

 I am a beginner student, so when helping me, please:
 - **Avoid compact patterns** like ternary statements, `map()`, `filter()`, and `reduce()`.